Qualified Retirement Plans

 - An employee who owns more than 5% of the employer at

 or her spouse, children, grandchildren or parents); or

 - An employee who received compensation in excess of

-the indexed limit in the preceding plan year (indexed limit is $115,000 in 2013
+the indexed limit in the preceding plan year (indexed

-top 20% of employees based
+this group be limited to the top 20% of employees based

 401(k) Safe Harbor Plans:

 The Safe Harbor requirements include certain minimum

 employer contributions and 100% vesting of employer

 contributions that are used to satisfy the Safe Harbor

 requirements.
 The benefit of eliminating the testing is that

 Highly Compensated Employees can defer up to the annual

 New Comparability Plans

-New comparability plans, sometimes referred to as "cross-tested
+New comparability plans, sometimes referred to as

-nondiscrimination as though they were defined
+are tested for nondiscrimination as though they were defined

 much higher allocations than would be permitted by standard

 nondiscrimination testing.
-New comparability plans
+New comparability plans are

-for all other eligible employees.
+minimizing contributions for all other eligible employees.

-Employees are separated into two or more identifiable groups such as
+Employees are separated into two or more identifiable

-percentage.
-For example, a higher contribution may be given to the owner
+contribution percentage may be given for the owner group

 Defined Benefit Plans